Samsung June 2022 update is now rolling out for these Galaxy devices

 Galaxy S series

 Almost always at the forefront of Samsung’s efforts within the smartphones space, the Galaxy S lineup is among the most recognizable in tech.
-Despite the recent release of the S22 series in early-2022, the first smartphones to get updated with the June patch were, in fact, the previous generation.
+Despite the recent release of the S22 series in early-2022, the first Samsung smartphones to see the June update were, in fact, the previous generation.

 Those in Europe started to see the June 2022 security patch arrive as an OTA update on Galaxy S21, S21+, and S21 Ultra units from May 31.
 The rollout is expected to expand over the coming weeks for those with Exynos 2100-powered devices.
 However, it’s unclear when Qualcomm models will be updated.